Apply for Financial Aid

 If you need assistance, come to the Enrollment Services Office on campus for great individual attention.
 For more information, check out Enrollment Services.

-The dates listed below indicate when valid FAFSA and all additional forms required to complete your financial aid file should be submitted to the Shoreline Financial Aid Office.
-Students who do not meet the listed completion dates should plan to pay for all tuition and fees until your eligibility is determined.
+The dates listed below indicate when a valid FAFSA/WASFA and all additional forms required to complete your financial aid file should be submitted to the Shoreline Financial Aid Office.
+Students who do not meet the deadline should plan to pay for all tuition and fees until your eligibility is determined.
 A payment plan option is available on the How to Pay Tuition page.

 Get help with the FAFSA or WASFA